Hush (2016 feature film)

 Hush is a 2016 American slasher film directed and edited by Mike Flanagan, and starring Kate Siegel, who also co-wrote the film with Flanagan.
 The film co-stars John Gallagher Jr., Michael Trucco, Samantha Sloyan, and Emilia "Emma" Graves.
 It was jointly produced by Trevor Macy through Intrepid Pictures and Jason Blum through Blumhouse Productions.

 The film had its world premiere at South by Southwest on March 12, 2016, and was released by Netflix on April 8, 2016.
 It received positive reviews from critics, who praised the performances and atmosphere.

-The film has been remade twice in India, with both films, directed by Chakri Toleti, releasing in June and August 2019: the Hindi language Khamoshi, and the Tamil language Kolaiyuthir Kaalam.
+The film has been remade twice in India, once as the Hindi-language film Khamoshi (June 2019), and again as the Tamil-language film Kolaiyuthir Kaalam (August 2019).
+Both remake films were directed by Chakri Toleti.
 Midnight Mass, a miniseries based on the Hush story within a story of the same name, also created and directed by Flanagan, and starring Siegel, was released on Netflix on September 24, 2021.

 Plot

-Deaf-mute horror author Maddie Young lost her abilities to hear and speak after contracting bacterial meningitis at age 13.
-The disease caused permanent hearing loss and temporary vocal cord paresis which became permanent after unsuccessful surgery.
-Hoping to advance her writing career following her publication of the novel Midnight Mass and receiving international critical acclaim, Maddie leaves New York City and lives an isolated life in the woods with her white cat.
-Her friend Sarah visits her one evening to return a copy of her book, and they talk about her isolation and Sarah's desire to learn more sign language.
-Later that night, a masked killer with a crossbow attacks Sarah and chases her to Maddie's house.
-A bloodied Sarah bangs on the door shouting for help; she goes unnoticed by Maddie and the killer stabs Sarah 13 times resulting in her death.
+Deaf-mute horror author Maddie Young lost her abilities to hear and speak after contracting bacterial meningitis at age 13, causing hearing loss and temporary vocal cord paresis which became permanent after an unsuccessful surgery.

-The killer quickly deduces that Maddie is deaf and decides to try and make her another victim.
-He sneaks into her house and steals her phone, which he then uses to take pictures of her and send them to her.
-Maddie realizes she is being stalked and tries to call the police, but the killer cuts the power and punctures the tires on her car to prevent escape.
-Maddie writes "won't tell, didn't see face, boyfriend coming home" on the glass panel door with her lipstick.
-The killer responds by taking off his mask and revealing his face and—upon learning she can read lips—taunts her with the threat of waiting to break in.
-He then uses Sarah's corpse to knock on the window.
-Maddie uses her car keys to trigger her car alarm in an attempt to distract the killer so she can retrieve Sarah's phone from her corpse’s pocket, but is caught by him before she can grab it and quickly locks herself back inside.
+Following the critical acclaim of her novel Midnight Mass, Maddie has left New York City for a solitary life in the woods with her cat, Bitch, though she is struggling to write her next book.
+Her neighbor, Sarah, visits to return a copy of her novel, and they discuss Maddie's isolation and Sarah's desire to learn more sign language.
+Later that night, a masked killer with a crossbow chases a bloodied Sarah to Maddie's house, but her cries for help go unnoticed and the killer stabs Sarah to death.